Call Button

 However, recent studies have shown that dilatation and expansion of the blood vessels are no different to those suffering from a migraine and those who are migraine-free.
 More importantly, the physiology of blood vessels in the head during a cluster headache do not expand, yet patients still benefit from medications such as Triptans.

-Although cluster headaches are rare, they are still expereinced by the Sydney population.
+Although cluster headaches are rare, they are still experienced by the Sydney population.
 The severity of symptoms causes sufferers to try a range of medical and non-medical therapies in an attempt to resolve them, with mixed results.
-Often, they have tried; medications, steroid injections, surgical interventions such as nerve blocks or blood vessel cauterisation, and potentially other treatments.
+Often, they have tried; medications, steroid injections, surgical interventions such as nerve blocks, occipital nerve stimulation, or blood vessel cauterisation, and potentially other treatments.

 One of the crucial things a cluster headache sufferer needs to accomplish is to find the cause of their symptoms.
 A thorough examination of your upper cervical spine is initiated to determine the severity of your sensitised brainstem.
 If you have been found to have a sensitised brainstem, and that it is the cause of your cluster headaches, treatment can begin.

 At the Sydney Headache and Migraine Clinic, we aim to use the most up to date research to find the root cause of your cluster headaches.
-If we examine your cervical spine and find that brainstem is sensitised and the cause of your headaches, then we can use world-leading treatment techniques to address the faults in your upper cervical spine and de-sensitise the brainstem.
-We have seen a number of Cluster Headache sufferers at our clinics throughout the country, and have an 85-90% success rate with our treatment approach We pride ourselves on being safe, non-invasive and medication-free.
+If we examine your cervical spine and find that brainstem is sensitised and the cause of your headaches, then we can use world-leading treatment techniques to address the faults in your upper cervical spine and desensitise the brainstem.
+We have seen a number of Cluster Headache sufferers at our clinics throughout the country, and have an 85-90% success rate with our treatment approach.
+We pride ourselves on being safe, non-invasive and medication-free with our approach to cluster headaches treatments.

 Once treatment commences we expect a significant improvement to occur rapidly in 90% of our patients with Cluster Headaches and within the first 5 treatment consultations.